 Lombok Itinerary Day 5: Waterfalls

-The next stop on this itinerary is the Gili Islands which is also located in Northern Lombok.
-Therefore, it is best to pack your bags and move to a new accommodation in Northern Lombok to avoid traveling back and forth the next day.
+Therefore, it is best to pack your bags and move to a new accommodation in Northern Lombok to avoid too much travel time and maximize your time at the waterfalls.

 Best Places to Stay in Northern Lombok